 So our trip so far has been pretty jam-packed- so let’s take it down a notch, shall we?

-- Head to the beach town of Kihei– if you happen to be visiting on a Tuesday, kick off your morning with an acai bowl and a stiff cup of cold brew from Brekkie Bowls (I love the prevalence of both food trucks and acai bowls in Maui).
+If you happen to be visiting on a Tuesday, kick off your morning with an acai bowl and a stiff cup of cold brew from Brekkie Bowls (I love the prevalence of both food trucks and acai bowls in Maui).
 It’s a little hard to find (you can find them here), but it’s usually parked in front of the Makena Crossfit Gym.

 Visiting on one of the other six days of the week?
 Head to Akamai Coffee for some seriously good coffee and tasty breakfast pastries.

-- Kihei is home to several incredible beaches to explore in the morning.
 Some of the best ones are Secret Cove, Kamaole Beach Park II and III (which, if you’re like me and exceedingly bad at just, like, laying on the beach, both have awesome snorkeling!), and Makena Beach.

-- Make the 25-minute drive west to the ‘Iao Valley State Monument, where you’ll make a short 0.6 mile hike to gaze up at the 1,200-foot ‘Iao Needle.
+Make the 25-minute drive west to the ‘Iao Valley State Monument, where you’ll make a short 0.6 mile hike to gaze up at the 1,200-foot ‘Iao Needle.

 This rocky outcropping, covered with lush greenery, is not only gorgeous but an important piece of Hawaiian history.
 In 1790, King Kamehameha I clashed with Maui’s army on this very spot to determine whether the Hawaiian Islands would be unified as one.
 Even with the advantage that Maui’s chiefs had from the Needle’s vantage point, Kamehameha prevailed, changing the course of the islands’ history forever.

 Most visitors just simply walk along the Iao Needle Hike and head on right back to the car, but there’s plenty more to explore here.
-If you follow the walking path to the south of the monument, there’s some hiking trails along the ‘Iao River and several natural pools to relax in and take in the incredible lushness of the West Maui Mountains towering above you (word of warning- this water is FROSTY so it’s best on a hot day!).
+If you follow the walking path to the south of the monument, there’s some hiking trails along the ‘Iao River and several natural pools to relax in and take in the incredible lushness of the West Maui Mountains towering above you.
+Word of warning- this water is FROSTY so it’s best on a hot day!

-- If you’re still feeling up for more adventure, grab a dinner to go from Kahului’s food truck park (we had some seriously good vegan fish tacos from the Earth Aloha Eats truck) and take it to Kanaha Beach Park, which offers wide stretches of white sand against the towering green West Maui Mountains.
+If you’re still feeling up for more adventure, grab a dinner to go from Kahului’s food truck park (we had some seriously good vegan fish tacos from the Earth Aloha Eats truck) and take it to Kanaha Beach Park, which offers wide stretches of white sand against the towering green West Maui Mountains.

 Day 5: Exploring upcountry Maui and the world’s largest dormant volcano